-Diagnostic Imaging & Radiology: MRIs, X-Rays, Ultrasounds and CT Scans
+Diagnostic Imaging & Radiology: MRI, X-Ray, Ultrasound, CT Scans, more

 Saint Anne’s was the first area hospital to adopt PACS (Picture Archiving Communication System) as part of a system effort to link Steward Health Care’s family of hospitals.
 The PACS system is part of a patient’s secure and confidential electronic medical record providing improved care through integration of various tests and reports, all in one easily retrievable location.

-provides 3-D views that are valuable for interpretations by radiologists.
-Saint Anne's has earned the American College of Radiology's gold seal of accreditation for CT.
+CT provides 3-D views that are valuable for interpretations by radiologists.

-- Diagnostic Cardiology offers a variety of services, including:
+Diagnostic cardiology imaging offers a variety of services, including:

 - Stress tests

 Digital X-ray technology allows instant viewing.
 In addition to common X-ray exams, specialized X-ray exams include:

 Breast MRI is most commonly used to detect breast cancer after mammography, assessing the stage or extent of breast cancer.
 Breast MRI is part of the continuum of comprehensive breast health services offered by Saint Anne's Robert F. Stoico/FIRSTFED Center for Breast Care.
 Breast MRI also includes CADstream, a computer-aided detection system used in analyzing MRI studies.